Jogira/Jogira/README.md

 Welcome to the [Zweiton Nexus](https://jogira.github.io/Nexus/).

-Guten Tag, I'm Jonathan — a full stack software developer with 5 years of hands-on experience delivering web applications using C#, ASP.NET, JavaScript, and Python for dozens of satisfied clients.
+Guten Tag, I'm Jonathan — a full stack software developer with 5 years of hands-on experience delivering web applications using C#, ASP.NET, JavaScript, and Python for dozens of government and commerical clients.

 ---